Where Things Went | Chapter 9 | Club

 “Master.”
 Muttered Sleet under her breath.

-But, the microphone of Snow caught her quiet word.
+The microphone of Snow caught her quiet word.
 The word sounded in King’s ears.
-He heard them.
+He heard it.
 Slowly he rose from the seat.
-His is head hung low, face concealed by his shaggy red hair he itched irritably.
+His is head hung low, face concealed by his shaggy red hair.
+He raked his nails across his scalp satisfying a irritable imaginary itch.

 “Not.
 That.
 The other thing.”